b-rad-c/medium-stack/README.md

     + 🔴 unittests
     + 🔴 delete logic

-+ 🔴 build out sdk
++ 🟡 build out sdk
+    + 🟡 file uploader - move logic from router to sdk
+    + 🔴 profiles
+    + 🔴 each type of file
+    + 🔴 update router to use sdk
     + 🔴 sdk unittests

-    + 🔴 update router to use sdk
++ 🔴 update client to have matching sdk api
+    + 🔴 update client unittests

-+ 🔴 update unittests for users
++ 🟢 update unittests for users
-    + 🔴 unique emails
+    + 🟢 unique emails for users
-    + 🔴 test_client - create/login/delete user
+    + 🟢 login procedure

 + 🟢 update file ingest
     + 🟢 create new file ingest methods for files that don't need to be uploaded (already on server)